soyersoyer/sysex-controls/README.md

 It currently allows for reading the controls (Buttons, Knobs, Pads, Keys, etc) and changing them and writing back to the device.

-This is a Linux alternative to the Midi Control Center software.
+This is a Linux alternative to the MIDI Control Center software.

 These devices are supported and tested:
 - Akai MPK Mini mk2